-representatives of relevant States Parties.
-These side events offered a platform for the Committees to outline to States Parties the importance of reporting and the support available to them as well as for States Parties to indicate the challenges they continue to face in reporting.
-As a result of these efforts, during 2017 the Committees reported an increase in reporting levels by States Parties implementing core obligations under the Convention.
+Committees to outline the importance of reporting and the support available to them as well as for States Parties to indicate the challenges they continue to face in reporting.
+During 2017 the Committees reported an increase in reporting levels by States Parties implementing core obligations of the Convention.